Architecture-And-Organization/Boolean-Algebra/README.md

 # Boolean-Algebra
-An introduction to Boolean Algebra functions and notations
+An introduction to Boolean Algebra functions and notations.